rackerlabs/docs-core-infra-user-guide/cloud-config/storage/cloud-block-storage-product-concepts/software-raid.rst

 A redundant array of independent disks (RAID) enables expansion of storage capacity by combining many small disks rather than a few large disks.
-RAID is generally not necessary for baseline performance and availability, but it may provide advantages in configurations that require extreme protection of in-flight data.
+RAID is generally not necessary for baseline performance and availability, but it might provide advantages in configurations that require extreme protection of in-flight data.

 RAID can be implemented by hardware, software, or a hybrid of both.